yugyogeshpawar/ai-ml-python/Langchain-tutorial/part1-fundamentals/05-chains/README.md

 ## What Exactly is a Chain?

-A Chain, in its simplest form, is a pipeline that processes an input and produces an output.
+A Chain is a pipeline that processes an input and produces an output.
 It "chains" together different components, where the output of one component becomes the input for the next.
+With the introduction of the **LangChain Expression Language (LCEL)**, creating chains has become more intuitive and powerful.

-The most basic and common chain is the `LLMChain`.
-It represents a single, fundamental operation in an LLM application:
+The most basic chain combines a `PromptTemplate` and an `LLM`.
+It represents a single, fundamental operation:
 1. Take user input.
 2. Use a `PromptTemplate` to format the input into a prompt.
 3. Pass the formatted prompt to an `LLM`.